oliveirabruno01/pixel-agi/README.md

 Alternatively, you can use an IDE like PyCharm to run the application.

 Once the application is open, navigate to the settings tab to add your OpenAI API key and select the model you wish to use.
+You can also copy the ``.env.example`` as ``.env`` and set up the params to fallback if the webui settings are empty.

 ## Project Structure